 Activate and Configure the Virtual Appliance

-Once you have installed the Lumu Virtual Appliance, you are ready to activate and explore the VA general settings, see the General Configuration guide.
+Once you have installed the Lumu Virtual Appliance, you are ready to activate and explore the VA general settings.
+See Lumu VA configuration guide for guidance.